Global expertise, locally applied

 Safeguarding in the age of scrutiny

-Last year, the UK’s Department for International Development produced new due diligence guidelines and requirements on how organisations should develop and implement their safeguarding and protection policies.
+in 2018, the UK’s Department for International Development (now FCDO) produced new due diligence guidelines and requirements on how organisations should develop and implement their safeguarding and protection policies.
 The framework very clearly articulates that if you have partnerships in southern countries then your responsibilities extend to those partnerships and you must prove that they are as well equipped to protect and safeguard the people they are working with as your own teams would be.
 Other major global donors are issuing similar guidance and many organisations are struggling to understand how to meet those requirements.

 The time is right for a southern-led safeguarding consultancy that is rooted in cultural relevance and practical experience.
 Local NGOs have frequently been seen as deliverers of an agenda set by the northern organisations: be they international NGOs, philanthropic organisations, donors or corporate sustainability teams.
-They have a reputation of being predominantly transactional relationships, with a strong focus on making sure that accounting systems and financial acumen are sound at the expense of monitoring activities at the grass-roots level.
-However, expectations have rightly shifted and the new focus on safeguarding is bringing another layer of accountability and scrutiny.
+There can be a heavy focus on using monitoring approaches drawn from financial audit frameworks, which rely on paper-based analysis.
+Policies are important, but observing programme activities and talking to the people involved can give a much richer understanding of how safe things are and how they need to change.